magento/devdocs/guides/v2.1/ui-components/ui_dynamic_rows.md

 ---
 ## Overview

 The dynamic-rows component is used to create a table where rows of configurable fields can be dynamically added and removed.
+For example, for displaying data from a grid, where the number of records (rows) is not known beforehand.

 Following is an illustration of how such a table looks like: